 29) Total Starting Amounts – This row shows the sum of the 3 rows of TFSA, RRIF and Other Investments for the capital at retirement and all 4 rows for the Withdrawals.

-F) OAS, CPP and GIS Values used below – for 2018
+F) OAS, CPP and GIS Values Used for

-32) Upper income limit for GIS – The value for the year indicated above has been included.
-For the latest year’s value, use the line for line 15 and the amount shown for “a single, widowed or divorced pensioner”.
+33) Upper income limit for GIS – The value for the year indicated above has been included.
+For the latest year’s value, use the same link as above, Old Age Security payment amounts scroll down to line 15 and the amount shown for “a single, widowed or divorced pensioner”.
 The government changes this amount every 3 months.

 There are 3 charts that summarize what is happening to your assets, the invested and withdrawal rates and the income during retirement.
 These will change each time there is a change in the value of one of the enterable cells.